-Make-up will normally be done in the make-up area by our resident artists, Guy and Leo.
+Make-up will normally be done in the make-up area by a Ref or Co-ordinator.

 THE REF TENT

 This is the nerve centre of Dumnonni.
 The Refs do most of the plotting and planning here, so please help us by not coming into the Ref Tent unless you are invited.